I tried deploying an AI agent to AgentCore using AgentCore CLI

 Results saved to: /path/to/project/agentcore/.cli/eval-results/eval_2026-03-22_03-28-42.json

-The evaluation results are displayed in the terminal, and detailed JSON files are also saved.
-Looking at the JSON contents, you can see scores, labels, and explanations for each session.
+The evaluation results are displayed in the terminal, and a detailed JSON file is also saved.
+Looking at the JSON contents, we can see the score, label, and explanation for each session recorded.

 eval-results/eval_2026-03-22_03-28-42.json (excerpt)